bll123/ballroomdj-4/README.txt

 Release Notes:

-  4.4.8:
-    There have been a lot of internal changes.
-    Chances that something is broken is higher than usual.

-  4.4.5:
-    Windows account names with international characters are now working!

-  4.4.4:
-    Please upgrade to version 4.4.4 (or later) if you are using version 4.4.3.

-  4.4.3:
-    The mutagen audio tag interface has been removed.
-    Windows: To clean up the python installations (no longer needed), open a cmd.exe window, and run:
-        %USERPROFILE%\BDJ4\install\win-clean-python.bat
-      This is a manual process, as python may be installed and needed by other applications.

-  4.4.2 and later:
-    Please upgrade to version 4.4.2 (or later) if you are using version 4.3.3.2 or later.
-    Linux Installation:
-      Run the linux-pre-install-v12.sh script.
-    MacOS Installation:
-      Run the macos-pre-install-macports-v17.sh script.

-  4.3.2.4:
-    The Configuration / General option 'BPM' has been set to MPM.
-    If you want to display beats per minute, reset this configuration item back to BPM.

-  Not yet implemented:
-    - Auto-Organization.

   This installation will not affect any BallroomDJ 3 installation.
   (The features that rename audio files is not implemented yet).
   (Writing audio file tags is turned off upon conversion, and the